weynelucas/django-db-adapter/README.md

 ```

 ## Quickstart
-Any global settings for a django-db-editor are kept in a single configuration dictionary named `DB_EDITOR`
+Any global settings for a django-db-adapter are kept in a single configuration dictionary named `DB_EDITOR`

 ```python
 DB_EDITOR = {